Esha-Mukhtar31/Image-Processing/README.md

-# Image Processing Assignments
+# Image Processing Using Otsu’s Method

-This repository contains implementations of **Image Processing** techniques in Python.
+This repository contains implementations of **Image Processing Using Otsu’s Method** techniques in Python.
 The current assignment focuses on **Otsu's Thresholding** for image binarization.

 ---